sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 ## What Have I Learnt?

-In terms of new concepts this project has introduced double-Qlearning which was not covered in the course I took.
+In terms of new concepts this project has introduced double Q-learning which was not covered in the course I took.
 I used annotations and vertical lines in matplotlib figures for the first time.
 Also, creating the gifs of the game running was a new and slightly frustrating experience.

 ## What Next?